Fifth + Broadway Office/Residential Development

 PROJECT HIGHLIGHTS

-- The Fifth + Broadway site has multiple unique HVAC opportunities that allowed increased sustainable and economic performance including the following:
+• The development features multiple unique HVAC opportunities that allowed increased sustainable and economic performance, including the following:

-- High-efficiency chilled water distribution system for the office building to support creative/entertainment tenants in the Nashville market.
-Energy use reduction of nearly 20% is anticipated due to the technologies deployed in the office building.
+• High-efficiency chilled water distribution system for the office building to support creative/entertainment tenants in the Nashville market.

-- Passenger elevator hoistway pressurization is utilized to eliminate elevator lobbies and the associated rated doors and walls.
+• The passenger elevator hoistway pressurization in the office tower is utilized to eliminate elevator lobbies and the associated rated doors and walls.

 Photography credit: Zack Benson©